trueheart78/food-tracker/README.md

 ### Data Files

+Utilizes YAML files, which are located in the `data/` directory.

+#### Locations

+Default locations are defined in the data files.

+#### Types

+Assigned types are defined in the data files.

 #### Notations

 Each data file supports the use of the following notations (even multiple times per entry):